warrior-cultures-and-training

 Nutrition and Medical Care

 To sustain such demanding physical exertion, the Roman army paid careful attention to nutrition.
 Soldiers received a diet high in carbohydrates and protein: wheat, barley, bacon, cheese, and vegetables.
-Each soldier ground his own grain and cooked simple meals.
+Each soldier ground his own grain and cooked simple meals, often a porridge or bread with occasional meat.
 Medical care was provided in the valetudinarium (field hospital), staffed by doctors (medici).
-Recruits who suffered injuries or illness during training were treated promptly.
-The goal was to return them to full fitness as quickly as possible, because the legion could not afford to lose trained men.
+Recruits who suffered injuries or illness during training were treated promptly, and the Roman medical corps was surprisingly advanced for its time, using surgical tools and antiseptic practices (such as vinegar).
+The goal was to return soldiers to full fitness as quickly as possible, because the legion could not afford to lose trained men.

 Advanced Training and Specialization

 After completing basic training, soldiers continued to train throughout their service.
 The Roman army believed that constant practice was essential to maintain sharpness.
-Advanced training included unit-level maneuvers, siegecraft, and specialization in various roles.
+Advanced training included unit-level maneuvers, siegecraft, and specialization in various roles that suited individual skills.

 Centurions and Unit Drill